mapswipe/python-mapswipe-workers/import_module/readme.md

 # Import Module Documentation
 The import module uses data uploaded to the firebase imports table and creates the respective project information and information regarding groups and tasks.
+When importing projects we set the project ids as non sequential.
+We do this to avoid that the data is rendered as an array.
+More on this issuegot can be found [here](https://www.firebase.com/docs/ios/guide/understanding-data.html#section-arrays-in-firebase).

 The import module gets data from firebase and creates the following tables/files:
 * `data/project_{id}.kml`: the geometry of the project as provided in the import